Buying a Property? Get the Facts First

 Commons Registration Search

-The Commons Search reveals if any part of your property is registered as common land.
+Reveals if any part of the property is registered as common land.
 If so, that part will be subject to public access.
 If the entire land your property is sitting on is considered common land, the council may order its removal.

 Radon Search